Particular/docs.particular.net/samples/scaleout/distributor/sample.md

 ### Parallel processing of messages

-By default NServiceBus (pre V6) processes message sequentially.
+In Versions 5 and below, by default the Distributor processes messages sequentially.
 The following configuration increases the maximum concurrency level to the number of cores of the machine.

 snippet: concurrency

-NOTE: Increasing the maximum concurrency level on the distributor allows the distributor to forward messages to workers concurrently.
-Increasing the concurrency on the workers might not lead to increased performance if the executed code is multi threaded.
+For more information refer to [Distributor's performance](/nservicebus/scalability-and-ha/distributor/#performance) documentation.

 ## Running the code